json-iterator/json-iterator.github.io/api.md

 iter.ReadAny().ToInt("numbers", 2, 0) // the value is 3
 ```

+As you can see, you can get data from deeply nested structure without peel them out one level by one level.
+The path is `Object...`, with string represent map key, int represent array/list index.

 ## Any is powerful

 `Any` api bridges the gap between messy data and rigid statically typed data structure.
 It is the replacement of `Object` or `interface{}` when dealing with JSON.
 The api itself is strightforward, here is a list of them: